Q? What is "Extra Virgin Olive Oil"

 There are three types of balsamic vinegars:

-1. Commercial Balsamic, most commonly bought at stores and served at restaurants.
-Contains apple cider vinegar or red wine vinegars sweetened with sugar and colored with carmel coloring.
+1. Commercial Balsamic, most commonly bought in stores and served in restaurants, contains apple cider vinegar or red wine vinegars sweetened with sugar and colored with carmel coloring.

-2. Balsamic of Modena, made from grapes then age for at least 6 years in steel containers.
+2. Balsamic of Modena, made from grapes only, aged for at least 6 years in steel containers.